 Some advanced positions include the “cannonball” position—similar to child’s pose in yoga—where baby’s knees are tucked up under them as they lay on tummy down on your lap, and the “hot-water-bottle position” where baby is draped over an old fashioned, warm rice pack.

-Use side or stomach positioning as another trick in your soothing arsenal to calm a crying baby and help them to sleep.
+The Startle Reflex in babies is nothing to worry about and now you can use side or stomach positioning as another trick in your soothing arsenal to calm a crying baby and help them to sleep.
 You can use it independently or in conjunction with the other soothing S’s like swaddling, sucking, or swinging.
 In fact, some of these positions might even put your finger in the perfect position for non-nutritive sucking.
-Just remember, once baby is asleep and you’re putting them into their crib to do a load of laundry, that they are placed on their backs for “Back to Sleep” SIDS safety!
+Just remember, once baby is asleep and you’re putting them into their crib to do a load of laundry, they are placed on their backs for “Back to Sleep” SIDS safety!

 Written by Melissa Gersin, Infant Crying Specialist, Maternity Nurse and Inventor of the Baby Brezza Soothing Mat.